-In the past 15 years, customer reference usage in marketing and sales has evolved from inserting testimonial blurbs in advertising slicks to a dedicated discipline and practice acknowledged as a revenue driver.
+In the past 15 years, customer reference usage in marketing and sales has evolved from simply inserting testimonials in ads to a dedicated discipline that drives revenue.

 Now, many more savvy marketers are looking at the bigger picture: they’re turning to customer advocacy as their “secret sauce” for making a bigger impact on their company’s bottom line with a sustainable stream of customer references.
 To give you an idea of just how big: in just the first five months of 2014, a Fortune 500 software security company (name protected for contractual reasons) tied $96 million in revenue to advocate references.

 Today’s modern customer reference programs are one piece of the larger customer advocacy pie at any organization.
-To be truly successful, you’ll need to incorporate your customer reference systems and practices within your overall customer advocacy efforts.
+To truly reap all the benefits, you’ll need to incorporate your customer reference systems and practices within your overall customer advocacy efforts.
 Revenue aside, these genuine customer success stories also have an incredible brand building effect, cutting through competitors’ claims and validating your offering in the marketplace.

 As companies build their army of customer advocates, many decide to leverage and manage them through a formal advocate marketing program.
-Having the right set of complimentary technology tools and best practices in place to help you do this can give you an extremely powerful end-to-end system—and ease a lot of the headaches you’d experience by doing everything piecemeal.
+Having the right set of complementary tactics and technology tools in place to help you do this can give you an extremely powerful end-to-end system—and ease a lot of the headaches you’d experience by doing everything piecemeal.

 If and when your company decides to take this next step, here are a few best practices to keep in mind:

 Advocate marketing programs are most successful when there is a depth and breadth of customers you can call upon for any sales or marketing situation under the sun, including customer references.
 (Learn more about advocate personas here.)
 As such, you’ll want to audit your pool of customers to find the gaps that may exist.